ontoportal/documentation/docs/README.md

 ## Attribute expansion

 Attributes are stored in `_config.yml` at the top level of the docs/ folder.
-They can be access throughout the site with the convention `site.<attributeName>`, surrounded by double squiggle brackets (`{{` and `}}`).
+They can be accessed throughout the site with the convention `site.<attributeName>`, surrounded by double squiggle brackets (`{{` and `}}`).

 These substitutions are used to make titles, versions, and other information